x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

 # Execute the workflow

 Everything should be all set so far.
-Download the [cromwell](https://github.com/broadinstitute/cromwell/releases) program which will execute the GATK4 workflow.
+Download the [cromwell](https://github.com/broadinstitute/cromwell/releases) program which will execute the GATK4 workflow. `cd` to the `gatk-workflows` directory.

 ```shell
 wget https://github.com/broadinstitute/cromwell/releases/download/51/cromwell-51.jar